Last updated: June 20, 2026

 VITA and TCE

-The VITA locator helps find free tax prep for many people with lower income, disabilities, limited English, or age 60 and older.
+The IRS VITA locator helps find free tax preparation for many people with lower income, disabilities, limited English, or age 60 and older.

 Virginia tax help

-The state lists Virginia tax help options, including free tax preparation programs and local help paths.
+Virginia lists free tax help options, including free tax preparation programs and approved filing paths.

 Virginia says e-file with direct deposit is usually the fastest filing method.
 The state also gives instructions on Virginia filing for residents, part-year residents, and nonresidents.